-Over the last two decades, ray tracing has become a mature field, and a large variety of different acceleration schemes been proposed, including Octrees, Bounding Volume Hierarchies (BVHs), different variants of grids, kd-trees, etc (see, e.g., [2, 6]).
+Over the last two decades, ray tracing has become a mature field of research, and a large variety of different schemes for acceleration ray tracing have been proposed.
+This includes Octrees, Bounding Volume Hierarchies (BVHs), different variants of grids, BSP trees, kd-trees, etc. (see, e.g., [Gla89, Hav01]).

 Though all these techniques have their merits, kd-trees recently seem to establish themselves as the most widely used technique.
-In particular since the appearance of fast - and kd-tree-based - coherent packet tracing [30, 26] and frustum traversal [17] kd-trees are increasingly believed to be the "best known method" for fast ray tracing [20].
-Both concepts become particularly interesting if the kd-tree is built to minimize the number of traversal and intersection steps, which today is usually done using a heuristic cost estimate, the Surface Area Heuristic (SAH) [13].
+In particular since the appearance of fast - and kd-tree-based - coherent packet tracing [WSBW01, Wal04] and frustum traversal [RSH05] kd-trees are increasingly believed to be the "best known method" for fast ray tracing [St005].
+Both concepts become particularly interesting if the kd-tree is built to minimize the number of traversal and intersection steps, which today is usually done using a heuristic cost estimate, the Surface Area Heuristic (SAH) [MB90].
 Kd-trees have recently received lots of attention, and today are well understood in building them to be efficient, in traversing them quickly, and even in how to optimize low-level implementation and memory layout.

 So far however, research on using kd-trees in ray tracing has almost exclusively concentrated on traversing them quickly, as well as on building them to be efficient, i.e., such that they minimize the expected number of intersections and traversal steps during rendering.
 The related question - the cost and complexity of building them - has been widely ignored.
 Construction time has historically been insignificant compared to rendering time, and was mostly ignored.
-However, this lack of fast construction algorithms now becomes a problem, as in particular good kd-trees take considerable time to build, and often have a time complexity of $O(N \log^2 N)$ or even $O(N^2)$.
+However, this lack of fast construction algorithms now becomes a problem, as in particular good kd-trees take considerable time to build, and often have a time complexity of $O(N \log^2 N)$ or even $O(N^2)$ .
 Despite growing CPU performance, this becomes problematic given the current trend towards more and more realistic - and more complex - scenes.

-1.1 Contributions
+1.1.
+Contributions